buwilliams/tetris/README.md

 ------

 ### Todo
+- if block goes off screen then make it show up on the other side
+- collision detection
 - create shapes: square, line, t, s, and z
-- collision detection

 ### Completed
 - basic code struture